 Back to work in 2019 with cornice restoration in North Yorkshire

-Following on from repairs we made in 2017 to the beautiful and unique ballroom ceiling of Bedale Hall, we have now started work in another room restoring a cornice in the Drawing Room by removing layers of paint build up and correcting previous repairs that were of an inferior nature.
+Following on from repairs we made in 2017 to the beautiful and unique ballroom ceiling of Bedale Hall, we have now started work in another room for a cornice restoration.
+We're restoring a cornice in the drawing room by removing layers of paint build up and correcting previous repairs that were of an inferior nature.
 The cornice beneath the paint is exquisitely delicate and made the days removing layers of paint all very worthwhile.
 See photos for more detail!

-We look forward to seeing this room when it has been re-decorated and ready for use.
+We look forward to seeing this room with its new cornice restoration when it has been re-decorated and ready for use.
 See here for finished project pics in the coming months.